 Another way to present it is to consider luck.
 There are many hot events each year, or in a pilot's career, some incidents, and very few accidents.
 An accident is basically an unlucky incident, luck or unluck being more or less the only difference between the two categories.
 Now let us, on the contrary, consider incidents are lucky accidents.
 There are many incidents and even more events, meaning that we are often lucky, huh...

-A new example, true story of course: in the northern Pyrenees, south-north ridges coming down from the Spanish border toward the flatlands, ten pilots fly with a 40km/h west wind forecast.
+A new example, true story of course: in the northern French (or Basque) Pyrenees, south-north ridges coming down from the Spanish border toward the flatlands, ten pilots fly with a 40km/h west wind forecast.
 Eventually the wind comes in, one pilot lands hanging under his chute, the other ones land more normally.
 With the usual point of view, he was unlucky to tumble and break his rigid wing, but with the "lucky accidents" way of thinking, there were ten miracles in one single day.
 That is a lot.

 In an article about choosing skydiving equipment, Bill Booth (USA, inventor of not less than the hand deploy, 3-ring release and all-on-the-back harness design) states: "So many fatalities occur because of decisions jumpers make before even getting in the airplane".
 In other words: fail to plan, plan to fail.

 And we must remain aware that our wing loading is among the lowest of all aircraft (the birds also, but they have others tricks), leaving us very much like a cork in the swell.
 It can happen (and unfortunately happens) that a shear be stronger than any quick or good or strong pilot's input, just because the airmass not always respects our gliders' limits.
 In this type of situation, the only safe option would have been not to fly.
 Those cases are so rare we feel that we can overcome any weird event, but that is just wrong.
-A joke among paraglider pilots is: "What is the hardest in paragliding? - The ground...", but it is true for all aviation.
+A joke among paraglider pilots is: "What is the hardest in paragliding? - The ground...", by the way it is true for all aviation.

-To sum up, as long as we are self-confident, we may be complacent with our equipment, analysis, decisions, and when we begin to doubt, we are probably organising better for our safety.
+To sum up, as long as we are self-confident, we may be complacent with our equipment, analyses, decisions, and when we begin to doubt, we are probably organising better for our safety.
 What Greg Hamerton says about the layers between us and the ground can be transferred to our whole practice: let us add layers between us and the accident.
 Let us go back to school to improve our skills (a good landing is not an achievement, it is only normal with the right moves...), choose a glider suited to our level or below, have a well serviced equipment, glider, harness, rescue parachute (right size), helmet, check the weather, and be ready to do something else and "fly another day".